-So Facebook Conversions API is not a replacement for your Facebook Pixel nor is it the ultimate solution to keep everything as it once was before iOS 14.
-It’s here for you to use in parallel with your Facebook Pixel.
+So Facebook Conversions API is not a replacement for your Meta Pixel nor is it the ultimate solution to keep everything as it is before this cookieless world.
+It’s here for you to use in parallel with your Meta Pixel.

-The Facebook Pixel allows Facebook to do two main things:
+The Meta Pixel allows Facebook to do two main things:

-Before all the changes with iOS 14, this is all we had needed for the most part.
-The only major cause for reporting discrepancies from our data (again like Shopify or a CRM) and with Facebook’s data was due to ad blockers.
-Now with tracking limits imposed by Apple and the necessary changes Facebook has to make to comply (like aggregated event management), there will be an even bigger gap in conversion data.
+Now with tracking limits and the necessary changes Facebook has to make to comply (like aggregated event management), there will be an even bigger gap in conversion data.

-This is where Facebook Conversions API comes in.
-With data from the Facebook pixel and your “server” (your ecom/CRM data), Facebook can improve reporting and measuring conversion events.
+This is where Facebook CAPI comes in.
+With data from the Meta pixel and your “server” (your ecom/CRM data), Facebook can improve reporting and measuring conversion events.

 Then you might wonder if this will create duplicate conversion events, one you sent through the API and one from the pixel.
-But don’t worry, Facebook has a solution for this already.
+But don’t worry, Meta has a solution for this already.

-Built in to Facebook Conversions API is an auto deduping process to ensure the same events captured by the pixel aren’t counted twice as long as you’re sending Facebook’s required parameters, which are the Facebook Pixel’s eventID and event_name.
+Built in to Facebook CAPI is an auto deduping process to ensure the same events captured by the pixel aren’t counted twice as long as you’re sending Meta’s required parameters, which are the Facebook Pixel’s eventID and event_name.

-Facebook Conversions API relies on user data keys such as first name, last name, email, phone number, city, state, type of browser, and IP address.
+Facebook CAPI relies on user data keys such as first name, last name, email, phone number, city, state, type of browser, and IP address.

 These user data keys are unknown for website visitors unless they choose to sign in or sign up for something.
-So most of the time, Facebook Conversions API will use less reliable data keys such as browser ID and IP address.
+So most of the time, Facebook CAPI will use less reliable data keys such as browser ID and IP address.

 You’re probably already familiar with your most important events, but here’s what I recommend for ecommerce brands:

-Before showing you how to implement the Facebook Conversions API, let’s first look at direction integrations, which is by far the easiest way to implement it.
+Before showing you how to implement the Facebook CAPI, let’s first look at direction integrations, which is by far the easiest way to implement it.

 Last October, Shopify released a new feature in their dashboard: the Maximum option found in the Data Sharing tab.
-This option allows you to set up the Facebook Conversions API for purchase events.
+This option allows you to set up the Facebook CAPI for purchase events.

-In the following prompt, you’ll be asked what Shopify is allowed to do with your Facebook account.
-Make sure all functionality is set to “yes.”
+In the following prompt, you’ll be asked what Shopify is allowed to do with your Meta account.
+Make sure all functionality is set to “yes”.

 Now that the Facebook Sales Channel app is installed, you’ll see “Facebook” under sales channels in the sidebar of your Shopify dashboard.
 Click it and go to the settings tab, then scroll down and click the “Data sharing settings” link.

-Go to “enable tracking” and toggle it on, set “tracking level” to maximum, and ensure the right Facebook pixel is selected under “behavior will be tracked with this pixel”.
+Go to “enable tracking” and toggle it on, set “tracking level” to "maximum", and ensure the right Meta pixel is selected under “behavior will be tracked with this pixel”.